Dost Mohammad of Bhopal: Death and legacy

 Yusufzai, Rohilla and Feroze clans, settled in Bhopal during his reign due to relatively peaceful environment of the area.

 Dost Mohammad Khan died of an illness in March 1728.
 It is said that he had 30 wounds on his body from the various fights and battles he had participated in.
 He was buried in the Fatehgarh Fort beside his wife Fatah Bibi.

 Dost Mohammad Khan was survived by 5 daughters and 6 sons (Yar, Sultan, Sadar, Fazil, Wasil and Khan Bahadur).
 He married several times, but only few of his wives have been chronicled.
 Four of his children were from his first wife Mehraj Bibi.
 Kunwar Sardar Bai (later Fatah Bibi), his favorite wife of Rajput descent, was childless, but had an adopted son called Ibrahmin Khan.
 Khan had three children from Jai Kunwar (later Taj Bibi), who had been presented to him by the zamindar (landowning chieftain) of Kaliakheri.

 The court of Bhopal appointed Khan's younger son, Sultan Mohammad, as his successor.
 Sultan Mohammad Khan was 7 or 8-year-old at the time.
 The Nizam overruled the appointment, and sent the Dost's hostage teenage son Yar Mohammad Khan to Bhopal with a thousand horsemen.
 Yar Mohammad Khan was the eldest son of Dost, but he was not his first wife Mehraj Bibi's son; he could have been born of a consort soon after Dost came to Malwa.
 The court of Bhopal refused to grant him the title of Nawab on the grounds that he was an illegitimate son.
 Yar Mohammad was, however, allowed to execute the royal functions as the regent.

-The Bhopal State later became a protectorate of the British India, and was ruled by the descendants of Dost Mohammad Khan until 1949, when it was merged into independent India.
-Most of Dost Mohammad Khan's descendants along with the bulk of the Muslim Nobility would later migrate to Pakistan, some returning to their native Torah region while the majority settling in the port city of Karachi.
+The Bhopal State later became a protectorate of British India, and was ruled by the descendants of Dost Mohammad Khan until 1949, when it was merged into independent India.
+Most of Dost Mohammad Khan's descendants along with the bulk of the Muslim Nobility would later migrate to Pakistan, some returned to their native Tirah region while the majority settled in the port city of Karachi.